Resources & services to assist faculty

 The Accessibility Services office assists students in arranging accommodations to reduce the effects of the student’s disability on their academic experience.
 What is “reasonable” is determined between Accessibility Services and the student.

 Accommodation letters describing the student’s accommodations are delivered to faculty by the individual student.
 Such accommodations are not optional and are not left to the discretion of the instructor.
 However, the coordinator encourages and welcomes consultation, questions, and concerns.
 The coordinator may or may not have written permission from a student to discuss the nature of the student’s disability, but can discuss the student’s functional limitations relating to the individual classroom, curriculum, and tests.

-- Specialized test administration for students enrolled at either the Jamestown or Cattaraugus County Campus who need to take their tests in The Learning Center for disability-related reasons
+- Specialized test administration for students who need to take their tests in the Learning Centers for disability-related reasons

 - Consultation regarding classroom and testing adaptations for individual students

 - Consultation regarding students with learning difficulties

 - Preliminary screening of students with possible learning disabilities

 Best practices you can use to create accessible documents as you create and post content to Blackboard:

 - Use Times New Roman or Arial font and a minimum of 12 point size.